Zampa: Act 1

-Camille, Lugano's daughter, is preparing to marry Alphonse, the younger son of the Monza family, who has never met his elder brother.
+In a castle in Sicily, Camille, Lugano's daughter, is preparing to marry Alphonse, the younger son of the Monza family, who has never met his elder brother.
 Just then Zampa arrives on the scene, in disguise.
 He is thought by everyone to be in an English prison awaiting execution; but in reality he has escaped, and he has just captured Lugano.
 Now he has arrived at the palace to demand a ransom for Lugano's release.

 Zampa is smitten by Camille's beauty and so, in addition, he demands her for himself as the price for Lugano's life.
 In order to save her father, Camille is thus forced to break her engagement to Alphonse, who is removed from the scene when he, too, is captured by the pirates.
 Zampa is then joined by his pirates.
 They take possession of the palace and order Dandolo, the castle steward, to prepare rooms and bring wine for them all.
-During the ensuing feast Daniel, Zampa' s first mate, notices the statue of Alice.
+During the ensuing feast Daniel, Zampa's first mate, notices the statue of Alice.
 For a joke, Zampa places a ring on the marble Alice's finger and declares her his fiancée for the night.
 However, when he tries to remove the ring, the statue's hand closes — to the terror of all except Zampa.